Awwalopeyemi/health-care-app-backend/README_Health_Care_App_Backend.md

 #### Notification Routes
 - GET, PUT `/notifications` - Fetch and update notifications.

+#### Admin login
+- to login as admin use the following credentials:
+  - email: admin@example.com
+   - password: admin123y8wstJWPg5Tfh3W

+- or seed admin data using seedDatabase.js file

 ## Testing

 Run the automated tests using the command: